Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 1. Magnetic Tiles!

-Magnetic tiles were the top answered toy in our community.
+Magnetic tiles are one of the best toys for toddlers that will keep your toddler's attention for more than five minutes Magnetic tiles were the top-answered toy in our community.
 The magnetic aspect helps the tiles and block stick together, which makes play easy, fun, and creative for young kids.
 Some magnetic tiles even have marble run sets and car tracks you can buy that work with the tiles, which is excellent since marble runs and cars were another toy often recommended.

 2. All Things Cars!

-Whether it’s hot wheels, remote control cars, dump trucks, tractors, or trains, all things cars was another very popular toy choice for both boys and girls.
+Whether it’s Hot Wheels, remote control cars, dump trucks, tractors, or trains, all things cars are another very popular toy choice for both boys and girls.
 Yup, that’s right.
 Toddler girls love driving around trucks just as much as toddler boys so don’t forget about them.

 3. Age Appropriate Legos

-Open ended building toys seemed to be a popular thing, so it shouldn’t be much of a surprise that legos made the list.
+Legos are a great toy for toddlers Open-ended building toys seemed to be a popular thing, so it shouldn’t be much of a surprise that Lego made the list.

-No, we’re not talking about the tiny version that feel like death to walk over.
-You’ve still got a couple years before you have to invest in those.
-We’re talking about the bigger lego blocks.
-DUPLO may be the brand that comes to mind first, but there are several different brands creating toddler-sized legos too, and often for a more reasonable price.
+Legos are great for keeping your toddler busy for more than five minutes.
+No, we’re not talking about the tiny version that feels like death to walk over.
+You’ve still got a couple of years before you have to invest in those.
+We’re talking about the bigger Lego blocks.
+DUPLO may be the brand that comes to mind first, but several different brands are creating toddler-sized legos too, and often for a more reasonable price.

 4. Blocks, Blocks, Blocks!

-It turns out, what I really wanted were unit blocks.
-These are the larger sized blocks that you might remember from your youth.
+It turns out, that what I really wanted were unit blocks.
+These are the larger-sized blocks that you might remember from your youth.

 5. Marble Runs